connexcs/docs/docs/customer/cli.md

 ### Pick CLI at Random

-You may add multiple CLI's which are forced to allow a random CLI to be choosen. in this example (roughly) 50% of the calls will be sent with `111111111111` and 50% with `222222222222` (Providing the customer does not send either of those two, otherwise the results would)
+You may add multiple CLIs which are forced to allow a random CLI to be choosen.
+In this example (roughly) 50% of the calls will be sent with `111111111111` and 50% with `222222222222` (providing the customer does not send either of those two, otherwise the results would).

 | CLI            | Pre-Asserted-ID | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |----------------|-----------------|-------------|-----------------------|--------|----------|
 | `111111111111` |                 |             |                       | Yes    | Disabled |
 | `222222222222` |                 |             |                       | Yes    | Disabled |

-!!! tip "Large Numbers of Random CLI's"
+!!! tip "Large Numbers of Random CLIs"
-    Should you wish to either filter or replace calls with a larger amount of CLI's, or perform more complicated rules, you can use scriptforge to write a customer application reading from a database to accomplish much more comprehensive solutions.
+    To filter or replace calls with a larger amount of CLIs, or to perform more complicated rules, use Scriptforge to write a custom application reading from a database to accomplish much more comprehensive solutions.

 ### Pick CLI from DID